Adelphi Study Abroad Grants

 The Herbert Scoville Jr. Peace Fellowship, established in 1987, is a highly-competitive national fellowship program that provides recent college and grad school graduates with the opportunity to gain a Washington perspective on key issues of peace and security.

-The Center for International Education, with generous support from the Office of the Provost, has funding available each year for select full-time faculty members to participate in an International Faculty Development Seminar during the summer.
+The Center for International Education, with generous support from the Office of the Provost, has grants available each year to support full-time faculty members who aim to contribute to the following campus internationalization efforts: